mian-arham-haroon/main-login-form/README.md

 ## 📌 Note

-- This project is for educational/demo purposes and does not use hashing or encryption.
-For production use, implement secure password hashing with libraries like `bcrypt` or `hashlib`.
+- This project is for educational/demo purposes and does not use password hashing or encryption.
+For production, use secure password hashing (e.g., `bcrypt`, `hashlib`).

 ## 🧑‍💻 Author